Wilfred/difftastic/manual/src/tricky_cases.md

 ```

 We want to highlight `[[foo]]` being moved inside the
 parentheses.
-However, a naive syntax differ prefers consider a removal
+However, a naive syntax differ prefers to consider a removal
 of `()` in the before and an addition of `()` in the after to be more
 minimal diff.